The Killer Alpine Pack

 We are tricked into believing that the heavily featured pack will make our lives easier, where the case is actually the opposite.
 The best Alpine ’sacks should have a minimum of straps, patches and gadgets.
 Don’t worry about losing these bits as you will be served far better by less rather than more, further still a minimalist ’sack should be cheaper.
-A good example of this is the Arcteryx NoZone, which on the shelf is actually a pretty bad Alpine ’sack, being heavy and over designed (very North American).
+A good example of this is the Arcteryx NoZone, which on the shelf is actually a pretty bad Alpine ’sack, being heavy and over-designed (very North American).
 It’s only when you remove all the crap and gadgets attached (lid, hip belt, shovel panel, frame sheet) that you discover one of the best ’sacks buried beneath.
 Many climbers I know are forced to butcher their ’sacks (often halving the weight) in order to achieve the type of weight they’re looking for.

-The current, super tough, all round Alpine sacks (Macpac Pursuit, ME Diamond, Karrimor Alpinist Lite, Osprey Ether, TNF MG45) weigh around 35 grams a litre (1.6 to 2 kilos for a 50 litre sack).
+The current, super tough, all-around Alpine sacks (Macpac Pursuit, ME Diamond, Karrimor Alpinist Lite, Osprey Ether, TNF MG45) weigh around 35 grams a litre (1.6 to 2 kilos for a 50-litre sack).
 This weight translates into very good build quality, excellent materials and a very solid carry and they are the current benchmark Alpine ’sacks.
 Yet I think perceptions are about to change, especially with the arrival of the Crux and GoLite sacks, with the weight falling to 22 grams per litre for the Crux AK50 (1.08kg) and a staggering 9 grams per litre for the GoLite Gust (560 grams).
 The Crux ’sack achieves this by an obsessive eye to detail retaining a good back and tough Kevlar materials and in my mind becoming the new benchmark in this balance between strength and weight.
 The GoLite Gust on the other hand achieves this insanely low weight by basically being nothing more than a bag with straps on and is dependent on the user understanding its limitations and having gear equally as light to go inside.
-Strangely enough the Gust seems as tough as the rest — standing up to far more abuse then you’d imagine.
+Strangely enough the Gust seems as tough as the rest — standing up to far more abuse than you’d imagine.

-For my money the best ’sack is the Pod Black Ice, which combines both the old and the new in one bombproof design.
+For my money, the best ’sack is the Pod Black Ice, which combines both the old and the new in one bombproof design.
 Weighing in at 2kgs (37grams per litre) it is constructed from the toughest materials, has bags of reinforcing and a suspension solid enough to carry even the heaviest loads and has every feature you’d want.
 Yet the best thing about it is that you can strip the thing down to around 1kg (18 grams per litre) making it incredibly adaptable and able to overcome the Alpine ’sacks impossible design criteria.
-I know it must seem that I’m always flying the Pod flag in this mag, but it never ceases to amaze me one guy can get it right so often when the multi million pound companies, with their high paid designers are so often wide of the mark.
+I know it must seem that I’m always flying the Pod flag in this mag, but it never ceases to amaze me one guy can get it right so often when the multi-million pound companies, with their high paid designers, are so often wide of the mark.

 A LIGHTER APPROACH TO ALPINE RUCKSACKS